barsimark/barsimark.github.io/_posts/2024-07-10-alphafold.md

 {% include figure.liquid loading="eager" path="assets/img/alphafold/msa.png" class="img-fluid rounded z-depth-1" %}

-For accuracy assessment, the so called CASP14 assessment was used, which is the gold-standard for protein structure accuracy prediction.
+For accuracy assessment, the so-called CASP14 assessment was used, which is the gold-standard for protein structure accuracy prediction.

 ## Model